 Criticisms of IQ Testing

-While IQ tests are useful for evaluating specific facets of intelligence, they have faced extensive criticism for their limitations when an IQ test compared to a comprehensive range of cognitive abilities.
+While IQ tests are useful for evaluating specific facets of intelligence, they have faced extensive criticism for their limitations when an IQ test is compared to a comprehensive range of cognitive abilities.
 Intelligence tests only measure certain aspects of intelligence, such as reasoning and critical thinking skills, but not all cognitive abilities.

 Moreover, an overreliance on IQ scores may not reflect an individual’s ability in areas not tested, such as creativity, and can result in a narrow view of a student’s learning needs and potential.
 This highlights the need for a broader, more holistic understanding of intelligence.